Opyuu/cie-compiler/README.md

 DECLARE y : BOOLEAN
 y = TRUE

+DECLARE z : REAL
+y = 3.14
 ```
+* Floats are REALs in Pseudocode.
 * INTEGERS can become floats because of how Python works...
 * But, they will be correct if it is compiled to C++.
 ```